cksystemsteaching/selfie/README.md

 Let us first focus on integer and character literals.
 Since integer values in C\* can be up to 64 bits, there are actually three different cases to consider: small 12-bit values, medium 32-bit values, and big 64-bit values.
 We only look at the simplest case of loading 12-bit values here.
 For the other cases, refer to the source code of selfie.
 It is an interesting excercise in reading non-trivial code.
 The case of 12-bit values is simple because those values can be loaded into a register with a single `addi` instruction.
 For this purpose, `load_integer()` allocates a register and then invokes the procedure `load_small_and_medium_integer()` which in turn emits the actual `addi` instruction using the procedure `current_temporary()` to obtain the just allocated register.
 That's all.

+> Assertions against register leaks

+There is one more thing though.
+Notice the comments at the beginning and end of `load_integer()`.
+They express an *assertion* on the number of currently allocated temporary registers.
+When invoking `load_integer()` we assume that `n` temporary registers have already been allocated.
+Before returning from `load_integer()` that number obviously goes to `n+1`.
+The reason why we use such assertions is to keep track of currently allocated temporary registers, and in particular when to deallocate them, avoiding a register leak which would make the compiler run out of registers eventually.
+Some programming languages support such assertions explicitly, not just in comments, enabling compilers to enforce them.
+If you come across assertions, feel encouraged to use them!

 Loading string literals is more involved.

 everything introduced but symbolic references handled by symbol tables and fixup chains